The changing face of modern Australia – 1950s to 1970s

 Polish immigrant Eudoxia Rakovska meets a goanna..

-Over 300,000 assisted immigrants and refugees stayed at Bonegilla, New South Wales between 1947 and its closure in 1971.
+Over 300,000 assisted immigrants and refugees stayed at Bonegilla, Victoria between 1947 and its closure in 1971.
 It was the main processing centre for Displaced Persons and there they began to make up for time and their youth lost to war in Europe.
 Displaced Persons were required to attend English classes while they were resident in hostels.

 'Make us one people'